APogue/APogue.github.io/_includes/UCLA-administrative-sections/section-1.md

     </a>
     <figcaption>
     <a href="https://community.ucla.edu/studentorg/623" style="color:#0F52BA; text-decoration:none">&nbsp;Official UCLA CAC&nbsp;</a>
-	student organization website where they state their mission is "quality programming with cultural, political, or social relevance that is accessible to all students."
+	student organization website where they state their mission is &ldquo;quality programming with cultural, political, or social relevance that is accessible to all students.&rdquo;
     </figcaption>
   </figure>
   <span class="maximize-icon">&#x26F6;</span>
 </div>

 <p>In 2018 the serving commissioner<a href="https://femmagazine.com/cultural-affairs-commission-year-in-review/" style="color:#0F52BA; text-decoration:none">&nbsp;observed</a> a
-"problematic culture that exists at the University, which inadvertently oppresses [marginalized] individuals on the basis of race, gender, religion, etc." These views indicate a level of distrust in UCLA's ability to maintain an inclusive and fair environment on campus.
+&ldquo;problematic culture that exists at the University, which inadvertently oppresses [marginalized] individuals on the basis of race, gender, religion, etc.&rdquo; These views indicate a level of distrust in UCLA's ability to maintain an inclusive and fair environment on campus.
 Whether this distrust escalated into creating a potentially toxic culture within the org itself, and for how long, is unknown.<p>